mister-t/slice-and-dice/README.md

 - [ ] Should have an example of deleting a record.
 - [ ] Should have an example of failing to delete a record.
 - [ ] document the case to run both deletion in the README.
+- [ ] Load example dataset into the DB.
 - [ ] An API to fetch summary statistics for salary over the entire dataset.
 You can ignore the currency (if not mentioned otherwise) of the salary and simply treat salary as a number.
 - [ ] Should have an example of fetching the entire dataset.